0xPB/0xpb.github.io/cv/cv_EN.md

 ## PROFESSIONAL EXPERIENCE

-**Siemens <span class="iconify" data-icon="openmoji:flag-france"></span> - Solution Engineer Building Infrastructure & Automation** · Apprenticeship · 01/09/2023 – 28/08/2026
+**Siemens France <span class="iconify" data-icon="openmoji:flag-france"></span> - Solution Engineer Building Infrastructure & Automation** · Apprenticeship · 01/09/2023 – 28/08/2026
 - Development and deployment of a containerized application for maintenance contracts
 - Development and commissioning of an Extension Module (EM) for Desigo CC for a pharmaceutical client (85% time savings)
 - Migration and provisioning of the virtual machine fleet to VirtualBox and Hyper-V for the ATL Branch
 - On-site and remote technical support and interventions under service contracts for client sites

-**Siemens <span class="iconify" data-icon="openmoji:flag-bulgaria"></span> - Solution Engineer Building Infrastructure & Automation** · Internship · 28/05/2025 – 22/07/2025
+**Siemens Bulgaria <span class="iconify" data-icon="openmoji:flag-bulgaria"></span> - Solution Engineer Building Infrastructure & Automation** · Internship · 28/05/2025 – 22/07/2025
 - Communication and Presentations in English
 - Development of a web application automating part of quality control for Building Management System project migrations (90% time savings)

-**Siemens <span class="iconify" data-icon="openmoji:flag-france"></span> - Commissioning Technician Building Infrastructure & Automation** · Apprenticeship · 01/09/2022 – 15/08/2023
+**Siemens France <span class="iconify" data-icon="openmoji:flag-france"></span> - Commissioning Technician Building Infrastructure & Automation** · Apprenticeship · 01/09/2022 – 15/08/2023
 - Development of real-time stock display software due to the Covid crisis (95% time savings)
 - Development of an automated project planning generator (80% time savings)
 - Migration of Building Management System projects from Desigo Insight to Desigo Control Center